Replication as a Backup Solution

 Replication is most commonly used to support backups as follows:

-- A master server replicates to a slave server
+- A primary server replicates to a replica

-- Backups are then run off the slave without any impact on the master.
+- Backups are then run off the replica without any impact on the primary.

-Backups can have a significant effect on a server, and a high-availability master may not be able to be stopped, locked or simply handle the extra load of a backup.
-Running the backup from a slave has the advantage of being able to shutdown or lock the slave and perform a backup without any impact on the primary server.
+Backups can have a significant effect on a server, and a high-availability primary may not be able to be stopped, locked or simply handle the extra load of a backup.
+Running the backup from a replica has the advantage of being able to shutdown or lock the replica and perform a backup without any impact on the primary server.

-Note that when backing up off a slave server, it is important to ensure that the servers keep the data in sync.
-See for example Replication and Foreign Keys for a situation when identical statements can result in different data on a slave and a master.
+Note that when backing up off a replica server, it is important to ensure that the servers keep the data in sync.
+See for example Replication and Foreign Keys for a situation when identical statements can result in different data on a replica and a primary.